 In this example, retailers trigger the next best step based on a user’s lifetime value.
 For high LTV customers, brands can assume that they’re fans of the brand, and would be more willing to refer a friend.
 If the retailer knows a loyal customer’s preferred engagement channel, they can communicates with them there.
 For the remaining users, those who are not high LTV customers, a retailer can recommend products that pair well with the one that a customer just purchased.

 Each audience that you create in a journey provides an estimated audience size immediately, so that you don’t have to wait for the audience calculation to complete.
-Once an audience has at least one active connection, audiences and all parent audiences in same branch begin calculating the real size.
+Once an audience has at least one active connection, audiences and all parent audiences in same path begin calculating the real size.
 When an audience begins calculating it no longer shows the estimated size.

 To estimate the audience size quickly, mParticle samples the total number of users.

 You see the estimated size of the audience with all criteria applied (as shown in the previous image).
-Estimated audience size per criteria is also displayed on the milestone:
+Estimated audience size per criteria is also displayed on the milestone.

 Use the audience estimator’s immediate feedback to adjust criteria definitions and parameters if needed: